• Skip to primary navigation

 What is Ground Mustard?

-Ground mustard is essentially dried mustard seeds ground into a fine powder.
+Ground mustard is dried mustard seeds ground into a fine powder.

 It is also called dry mustard.
-It is a common spice in most pantries and a popular flavoring agent in the culinary world.
+It is a common spice in most pantries and a popular flavoring agent in the cooking world.

 The color of this spice depends on the type of mustard seeds used.